MicrosoftDocs/terminal/TerminalDocs/json-fragment-extensions.md

 - The `"PublicFolder"` field should have the name of the folder, relative to the package root, where the JSON files are stored (this folder is typically called "Public" but can be named something else if the developer wishes).
 - Inside the public folder, a subdirectory called "Fragments" should be created, and the JSON files should be stored in that subdirectory.

-### 'Traditionally' installed applications
+### Applications installed from the web

-For applications installed 'traditionally', there are 2 cases.
+For applications installed from the web, there are 2 cases.

 The first is that the installation is for all the users on the system.
 In this case, the JSON files should be added to the folder: